Contact Us

 Day 03: Trek to Lama Hotel 2, 350 m – 06 hrs.

-First day walk of this adventure leads to a bridge over Langtang Khola (river) later joins Trisuli River downstream.
+The first day walk of this adventure leads to a bridge over Langtang Khola (river) later joins the Trisuli River downstream.
 From here with climb through scattered farm villages and terraces, into a cool forest area to Riverside a small settlement with few simple lodges, where the path from Upper or Thulo Syabru meets, after a rest or lunch break trek continues with a climb through beautiful forests of rhododendron, pines, bamboo tree lines, Langtang area is famous for rare and elusive Red Panda and other wildlife’s, after a good day’s walk reaching at Lama Hotel located in between forest surrounding and by the Langtang Khola with 5-6 simple lodges.

 Day 04: Trek to Langtang village 3, 307m via Ghoretabela – 06 hrs.